 Although I have issues with some core mechanics of Shenmue III, I can’t help but appreciate them as a love letter to the fans of the original games.
 This is further emphasised by the amount of dedication to the fans placed within the game itself.
 Sure, all of the dedications and included content has been paid for by backers of the original campaign (some people paying over ten thousand dollars for the privilege), but it’s nice seeing all the love and devotion people have to this series.

-Unlike most Kickstarter campaigns, which will place all the names of the backers in the unskippable credits once you complete the game, Shenmue III has a variety of displays which aren’t intrusive, including a fourth-wall-breaking venue full of various Shenmue goodies.
+Unlike most Kickstarter campaigns, which will place all the names of the backers in the unskippable credits once you complete the game, Shenmue III has a variety of displays that aren’t intrusive, including a fourth-wall-breaking venue full of various Shenmue goodies.
 You’ll see pictures of backers at the harbour, excerpts in the hotel guestbook, and a bunch of backers names in Chinese in various locations.
 The cool thing is, those who backed the game over a certain amount will have been given a code.
 Once they’ve redeemed their unique code, if they find their name within the game then they get given a bonus item.
 I, sadly, never paid enough for this option but it sounds cool.

 For me, there was only one part of the game which stood out as being strange due to the Kickstarter rewards, the $10,000 tier ones.
-There are five enemies which you’ll encounter towards the final part of the game, five characters which don’t look Chinese, Japanese or Asian.
+There are five enemies which you’ll encounter towards the final part of the game, five characters that don’t look Chinese, Japanese or Asian.
 After checking over the rewards and tiers, if you paid ten grand, you got to be digitally created within the game as an NPC you get to beat up as Ryo – that explains the reason they don’t look like they belong there!
 Again, this is a cool reward and I imagine those who paid that amount will love the fact they can show everyone that they’re part of the game, but it looked a little odd.

-Shenmue III is a game which is very stylised.
+Shenmue III is a game that is very stylised.
 It’s created to look and feel like the original games, only visually enhance all locations and designs through the technical abilities of the Unreal Engine.
 As such, although some of the character models and assets look simplified and less-detailed when placed side-by-side with Yakuza 6, or even the recently remastered Yakuza 4, the design itself is intentional and has its own charm and beauty about it.
 I’ve been playing the game on my PS4 Pro and other than the fact it makes the fan very noisy, the game ran without any technical issues which I noticed – although I believe it is only running at 1080p.

 Just like the visuals, I believe the voice acting is also intentionally delivered in a certain way.
 I could poke fun at the voice acting, saying Ryo has no personality, most NPCs put on a strange and odd accent, and some voices don’t match the character models, but after a few hours, I was really enjoying it.
 Regarding Ryo’s personality, my theory is that he’s Japanese yet exploring China, so he probably doesn’t understand the language very much.
 Sure, we hear it all in English, but he’s obviously speaking Chinese to them, so the simple “Yeah”, “Is that so?”, and “Okay…” responses he gives is probably down to the language barrier we don’t hear as gamers.
 At least I hope it’s this, if not then he’s a very boring individual!